Dl0qWmJ4/C-CPPLibraryMigration/README.md

-# Replication Package for 'Tracing the Trails: A Census of C/C++ Library Migration'
+# Replication Package for 'An Empirical Analysis of C/C++ Ecosystem Library Migrations'

-This is the replication package for our paper *Tracing the Trails: A Census of C/C++ Library Migration*.
+This is the replication package for our paper *An Empirical Analysis of C/C++ Ecosystem Library Migrations*.
 It can be used to replicate all four research questions in the paper using our preprocessed and manually labeled data.
 It also contains a query tool for our migration dataset.

 ## Introduction